Keekay-OD/PC-Part-Finder/README.md

 Web Scraper

-This searches Newegg.com for the latest GPU prices and organizes them in an Excell Spreadsheet
+This searches Newegg.com for the latest GPU prices and organizes them in an Excell Spreadsheet and Json File.